 Nuraghe Sa Mandra ‘e Sa Jua

 Another archaeological complex, about 4 km (2.5 miles) from Ozieri, “Sa Mandra de sa Jua'” is located on a small rise on the Rio Mannu.
-The name of the archaeological site, can be translated as “ox enclosure” and consists of a nuraghe and a village with circular and rectangular huts.
+The name of the archaeological site can be translated as “ox enclosure”.

 The central tower of the complex is flanked by two side towers, and the courtyard has a three-step staircase facing a hearth and a millstone.
-According to archaeologists and scholars, the site in the past was built following a specific design.

 Museo Civico Archeologico

-The Archeology Museum of Ozieri is located in a restored building that once hosted an old convent.
-The museum features an exhibition of the various artifacts found in the caves of Ozieri, as well as those located in the surrounding area.
-The museum has also a display of three small treasures of ancient coins and an exhibition dedicated to Bronze Age artifacts.
+It features an exhibition of the various artifacts found in the caves of Ozieri, as well as those located in the surrounding area.
+The museum also has a display of three small treasures of ancient coins and an exhibition dedicated to Bronze Age artifacts.

 Museo Etnografico